Hug Cravings: Touch and Mental Health Benefits

 If so, what did that feel like for you?

 It probably felt good.
-It might have made you feel better about yourself or the situation in general.
+It might have made you feel better about yourself or the situation.
 You may even have had an urge to hug them back.
 That’s because hugs are one of the most common ways people show love for each other.

 Making two people closer to each other than before.

 Hugs are also the universal sign of love.
-They convey a range of emotions from deep caring to intense grief and they can last for just a second or 30 seconds or more, depending on the type of hug.
+They convey a range of emotions, from deep caring to intense grief, and they can last for just a second, 30 seconds, or more, depending on the type of hug.

-The power of hugs is that you can’t fake them.
-You can’t fake physical touch.
-This makes it an important part in any relationship where two people need to communicate their feelings without words.
+The power of hugs is that you can’t fake them, and you can’t fake physical touch.
+This makes hugs important in any relationship where two people communicate their feelings without words.

-Hugs are one of five different types of love language: quality time, acts of service, gifts, words or affirmation and physical touch.
+Hugs are one of five types of love language: quality time, acts of service, gifts, words of affirmation, and physical touch.

-It’s important that all five types be represented in your relationships because if you’re only using one type but not the others, then you’ll have trouble communicating with each other about your deepest emotional needs.
+All five types must be represented in your relationships because if you only use one type but not the others, you’ll have trouble communicating with each other about your deepest emotional needs.

 2 – You Need Human Touch To Survive (As A Baby)